Athena (1954 film): Filming

 Director Dick Thorpe was less than enthusiastic about the picture.
 After a scene was finished, he would toss the pages of the script over his shoulder and walk away.
 In her autobiography, Jane Powell said that it really discouraged the cast.
 Powell also said that the film would have been better received had it been made twenty years later.

 Edmund Purdom and Linda Christian had an affair during filming and later married.

 In the song “Never felt better”, Minerva puts more value on health than wealth.
 She sings “I consider diamonds kind of square”.
 This is a reference to the comedy film Gentlemen Prefer Blondes which came out the year before.
 In that movie, the character played by Marilyn Monroe is obsessed with diamonds and wants to marry a rich man.

 Reception

 Box office

 According to MGM records the film made $1,222,000 in the US and Canada and $658,000 elsewhere resulting in a loss of $511,000.

+Critical

+Variety called it "a fairly pleasant tintuner entertainment most of the time."